 The number of Britons taking cruise holidays is estimated to surpass 2 million this year, double the number a decade ago.
 Globally, some 25 million people set sail last year, up by 10 million in a decade.

-For maritime towns, the issue is fraught, given the benefits the great ships bring.
+For port towns, the issue is fraught, given the benefits the great ships bring.
 A campaign to stop the construction of a cruise terminal in Greenwich, south east London, failed last year, despite evidence of its impact on air quality.
 Almost 10,000 Londoners die prematurely every year due to air pollution.
 This weekend it was claimed the capital breached annual air pollution limits just five days into 2017.

-“Unlike for airports, railways and roads, the Department for Transport does not provide clear guidance on which ports should be prioritised for expansion, but generally supports growth,” said Melissa Moore, policy head at the Marine Conservation Society.
+“Unlike for airports, railways and roads, the Department for Transport does not provide clear guidance on which seaports should be prioritised for expansion, but generally supports growth,” said Melissa Moore, policy head at the Marine Conservation Society.

 Dr Matt Loxham, an ocean and earth scientist at Southampton University, points out that it is not just ports but also Britain’s coast-hugging shipping lanes that create pollution, and these are not being measured, or considered in official air quality analysis.

-“These big ships can be moored for several days as they load up, with engines idling.
+“These big ships can be docked for several days as they load up, with engines idling.
 There is clearly a tightrope to be walked between quality of life for people and jobs and benefits to a city.”

-German environment group Nabu claims one medium cruise ship emits as many pollutants as five million cars going the same distance.
+German environment group Nabu claims one medium cruise ship emits as many pollutants as 5 million cars going the same distance.
 It says the ships belch out 3,500 times more sulphur dioxide than cars – although international rules to reduce sulphur emissions in shipping are due to come into force in 2020.